vmware/vic/doc/design/upgrade.md

 ```
 Following is the workflow
 - Find existing VCH endpointVM
-- Check if upgrade snapshot avaliable, and consistent with previous iso file version, if not, stop rollback
+- Check if upgrade snapshot available, and consistent with previous iso file version, if not, stop rollback
 - Check if there is any newer version's container created already, if yes, print warning message and stop rollback
 - Check if old iso files with same snapshot version still exist, if not, cannot rollback